ericburger/crossbardocs/pages/docs/Cookie-Tracking.md

 * memory-backed
 * file-backed

-In the future, we'll have an LMDB backed cookie store as well.
+> In the future, we'll have an LMDB backed cookie store as well.

-The stored information for a cookie includes the cookie ID as well as authentication information (see Cookie-Authentication).
+The stored information for a cookie includes the cookie ID as well as authentication information (see [Cookie Authentication](Cookie-Authentication)).

 With a memory-backed cookie store, cookies are stored in in-memory objects, and, obviously, those cookies will be gone after stopping Crossbar.io